edgexfoundry/edgex-compose/README.md

 These `pre-release` docker compose files are generated from the multiple source compose files located in the `compose-builder` folder.
 See [README](compose-builder/README.md) there for details on regenerating these files after making changes to the source files.

+### Compose Tool

+The Makefile in this folder expects `docker-compose` tool or the new Compose V2 plug-in for the Docker CLI.
+The `docker-compose` tool will be used if it is found in the `path`, otherwise it will try the `docker compose` CLI command.

 ### Compose Files

 This folder contains the following compose files: